 The tools students learn in technology & IT degree programs vary based on the subject or specialization.
 Computer science students use programming languages to manipulate data and create new systems.
 Information systems students take a broader view of the field, combining technology with business knowledge to help businesses stay organized, current and efficient.
 Both groups are likely to learn programming languages like C, C++, Java and COBOL.

-Certification classes and two-year associate degrees in technology are more likely to give students a focused technical education, zeroing in on programming languages or end-user support.
+Certification classes and two-year associate online degree programs in technology are more likely to give students a focused technical education, zeroing in on programming languages or end-user support.
 Four-year bachelor's degree programs offer a fuller picture, typically also including general education classes.
 Some workers go on to earn an MBA to strengthen their business skills for potential management work, while those who wish to teach or research often pursue a doctoral degree.

 Students in technology and IT programs tend to choose either high-skill technical degrees or technical degrees that combine business skills.
 Popular high-tech programs include information technology and computer science, while technical degrees with a business focus include management information systems and technology management.